The Nontrivial Vacuum Structure of an Extended $t\bar{t}$ BEH (Higgs) Bound State: Introduction

-However, there remains the challenging question when $\mu^2 < 0$ and spontaneous symmetry breaking occurs: ``How can we have a Lorentz invariant vacuum state with $P^\mu=0$, but nonzero $\omega_\mu$?''
+However, there remains the question when $\mu^2 < 0$ and spontaneous symmetry breaking occurs: ``How can we have a Lorentz invariant vacuum state with $P^\mu=0$, but nonzero $\omega^\mu$?''
 That is, ``what determines $\omega^\mu$ in the vacuum?''
-Any constraint that locks $P^\mu$ to $\omega^\mu$ in the two-body case ceases to exist in the vacuum and $\omega^\mu$ would seem to become arbitrary.
-While one possibility is that $\phi(r^\mu)\rightarrow $(constant) in the vacuum, this does not lead to a consistent result with the internal dynamics of $\phi(r)$.
+Any constraint that locks $P^\mu$ to $\omega^\mu$ ceases to exist in the vacuum and $\omega^\mu$ would seem to become arbitrary.
+One possibility is that $\phi(r^\mu)\rightarrow $(constant) in the vacuum, but this does not lead to a consistent solution to the SKG equation with a potential that depends upon $r^\mu$.

-It would seem nonsensical to assert that the vacuum is defined by a condensate that occurred in a particular Lorentz frame with a particular $\omega_\mu$.
-If, for example, $\omega_\mu$ is somehow associated with the local cosmic rest frame we would obtain induced Lorentz violating effects in the electroweak physics, e.g., vacuum Cerenkov radiation for all particles that receive mass from the BEH boson, top-quarks to electrons and neutrinos \cite{ColemanGlashow}.
-We would also have potentially large radiatively induced Lorentz non-invariant corrections to electrodynamics \cite{Kostelecky} (we have estimated these effects in \cite{chris1} and while they are suppressed as $\sim |\mu|^2/M_0^2$, they appear nonetheless to be problematic).
-We would prefer a starting point in which the vacuum is manifestly Lorentz invariant and contains no preferred $\omega^\mu$.
-Nonetheless, we require $\omega_\mu$ to define the solutions, $\phi_\omega(r^\mu)$, to implement the relative time invariance of our theory.
+It would seem nonsensical to assert that the vacuum is defined by a condensate that occurred in a particular Lorentz frame with a random $\omega^\mu$.
+If, for example, $\omega^\mu$ is somehow associated with the local cosmic rest frame we would obtain induced Lorentz violating effects in the electroweak physics, e.g., vacuum Cerenkov radiation for all particles that receive mass from the BEH boson, top-quarks to electrons and neutrinos \cite{ColemanGlashow}.
+We have estimated these effects in \cite{chris1} and, for a particle of mass $m_f$, they are suppressed as $\sim m_f|\mu|^2/M_0^2$.
+While the limit on vacuum Cerenkov radiation for the electron is satisfied, these effects are likely problematic, e.g., potentially large radiatively induced Lorentz non-invariant corrections to electrodynamics may arise at loop level \cite{Kostelecky}.
+We therefore require a starting point in which the vacuum is manifestly Lorentz invariant, hence it must contain no preferred $\omega^\mu$.
+Yet, we evidently require nonzero $\omega^\mu$ to define the solutions, $\phi_\omega(r^\mu)$, to implement the relative time invariance.